LevaniMesxia23/Hopes_CLI/README.md

 ## Features
-//add features which commands are used in this project

-- Add a new hope -> "new <hope>"
+- Add a new hope -> new "Become a great developer"
-- View all hopes -> "all"
+- View all hopes -> all
-- find a hope by id -> "find <filter>"
+- find a hope by id -> find "developer"
-- Remove a hope -> "remove <id>"
+- Remove a hope -> remove "1"
-- Start a web server -> "web [port]"
+- Start a web server -> web 3000
-- Clean all hopes -> "clean"
+- Clean all hopes -> clean

 ## Technologies Used